golubitsky/music/README.md

   - [ ] 7th chords: all 4 notes.
     - Per quality.
     - All qualities.
+    - Shuffled notes.
+  - [ ] Triads (having realized that there are 24 permutations of each 7th chord!)
+    - Per quality.
+    - All qualities.
+    - Shuffled notes.
 - [ ] Flashcards UI enhancements.
   - [x] Indicate current deck (perhaps on card).
   - [x] Front/Back is a toggle (relevant after multiple types of flashcards).